shadsplan/linux/notes/lpi/2_Fundamental_Concepts.md

 ```

 ## 2.8 Memory Mappings
-- The memory in one process’s mapping may be shared with mappings in other processes.
+- The memory in one process's mapping may be shared with mappings in other processes.
 This can occur either because two processes map the same region of a file or because a child process created by fork() inherits a mapping from its parent.
 Two types of mappings:
-    - A file mapping maps a region of a file into the calling process’s virtual memory.
-Once mapped, the file’s contents can be accessed by operations on the bytes in the corresponding memory region.
+    - A file mapping maps a region of a file into the calling process's virtual memory.
+Once mapped, the file's contents can be accessed by operations on the bytes in the corresponding memory region.
 The pages of the mapping are automatically loaded from the file as required.
-    - By contrast, an anonymous mapping doesn’t have a corresponding file.
+    - By contrast, an anonymous mapping doesn't have a corresponding file.
 Instead, the pages of the mapping are initialized to 0.
 - This was that IOS project I did where we used shared memory for IPC between processes.

 ## 2.10 Interprocess Communication and Synchronization